MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/adgroupcriterion.md

 ---
-title: AdGroupCriterion Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: AdGroupCriterion Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a criterion that you want applied to the specified ad group.
 ---
-# AdGroupCriterion Data Object
+# AdGroupCriterion Data Object - Campaign Management
 Defines a criterion that you want applied to the specified ad group.

 Do not try to instantiate an *AdGroupCriterion*.
 You can create one or more following objects that derive from it.